Skip to content

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

-The company works with local government, NGOs and Universities to improve the sustainability of crop production.
+The company works with local government, environmental authorities, NGOs and academic universities to improve the sustainability of crop production.

 • Y